Martin Boudot

 He is the author of Toxic Bayer, an investigative book about the pharmaceutical company Bayer, as well as Toxic, an investigation about harmful chemicals impacting the health of children; and a comic book "Les Enfants du Plomb", which won the 2024 "Eco-Fauve" Award of the International Comic Book Festival of Angoulême.
+In 2026, he presented parts of his work on the YouTube channel Press Room.

 Biography

 Martin Boudot, born in 1985, graduated at the École publique de journalisme de Tours and specialized in broadcast media at Northern Colorado University.